iamnotbobby/Lethal-Company-Modpack/README.md

 Afterwards, execute the script in Windows's powershell.

-As of right now, only one modpack can be downloaded so if you wish to add more mods, just utilize ``-mod``.
+As of right now, only one modpack can be downloaded so if you wish to add more mods, just add a new line with the correct format.

 ## Powershell Syntax